High-confidence insights from unique research methodologies.

-Portion of the U.S. population that has visited any kind of cultural organization in the last two years
+Portion of the U.S. population that has visited any kind of cultural organization in the last three years

 Average number of months between visits to cultural organizations